LillianWight/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: August 12, 2020

+**Today's Progress**: Started troubleshooting the poor display of images on facesofcovid.net (on mobile).
+Did some reading, tried making changes to declarations relating to height; not the problem.
+Tried using Lighthouse within DevTools; didn't work.
+Reported my first issues within GitHub.
+Installed css-aspect-ratio, an npm tool, but I'm stuck on the step where I check Sass to ensure node_modules is within my includePaths.
+I've tweeted to @npmjs for help.

+**Thoughts**
+There are alot of options to run through so I'm optimistic I'll find the fix.
+I feel like I'm running uphill with a heavy backpack; I know I can do it but it's so, so hard and it's going to take a long time to get there.

+**Link(s) to work**
+n/a

 ### Day 16: August 10, 2020

 **Today's Progress**: I made facesofcovid.net completely responsive for devices smaller than 400px wide, which includes my own.
 The site is not displaying properly at all, though it certainly did when I used Chrome DevTools to determine the changes required.